TimothyHoag/Invgate---Leaver-Automation---IAM/README.md

 ### 1. Request Intake

-The process begins when a leaver request is filed against the Leaver catalog item in InvGate.
-Required fields are captured as InvGate custom fields on that catalog item:
+The process begins when a leaver request is filed using the "Employee Termination" ticket type in InvGate.
+Required fields are captured as InvGate custom fields on that ticket type:

 - Employee name
 - Username